FE / ts / js

 tsc can generate some scaffolding for you using the emitDeclarationOnly flag.

-# generate the typescript declaration files for all the js files and place them in ts-types
+# generate the TypeScript declaration files for all the js files and place them in ts-types

 tsc ./**/*.js --declaration --allowJs --emitDeclarationOnly --outDir types-folder